huangjunjiegdmc/wpfthemes/README.md

 # wpfthemes
-wpfthemes, Classical implementation, All for study.
+wpf themes, Classical implementation, All for study.